mikesol/wall/docs/src/README.md

 ## What is this document?

-This document provides a gentle introduction to Wall, built very much the way the language is itself.
+This document provides a gentle introduction to Wall.
 We recommend reading it sequentially.
-In it, there are ample links to reference materials for further exploration.